entrecode/ec.admin/doc/docs/multiple-datamanagers.md

     }
     const dataManagerID = filter.dataManagerID;
-    delete filter.dataManagerID; // delete from filter as dataManagerID is not a real field const p = await dataProvider(dataManagerID, env, true); // use existing single datamanager provider return await p.getList(resource, { ...params, filter });
+    delete filter.dataManagerID; // delete from filter as dataManagerID is not a real field const p = await entryProvider(dataManagerID, env, true); // use existing single datamanager provider return await p.getList(resource, { ...params, filter });
   },
 };
 ```

-The above provider just handles the dataManagerID filter, while the rest of the logic can be delegated to dataProvider.
+The above provider just handles the dataManagerID filter, while the rest of the logic can be delegated to entryProvider.

 ### Edit